 Supply chain refers to the integration of all activities involved in the process of sourcing, procurement, conversion, and logistics.
 On the other hand, value chain is the series of business operations in which utility is added to the goods and services offered by the firm to enhance customer value.
-Our definition of customers includes treatment sites, patients, and other relevat stakeholders.
-Figure 3 depicts the typical, made-to-order CGT value chain.
+Our definition of customers includes treatment sites, patients, and other relevant stakeholders.
+Figure 3 depicts the typical, made-to-order cell and gene therapies (CGT) value chain.